 If you have that competitive spirit and are—or strive to be—athletic, then swimming is definitely an exhilarating individual and team sport.
-Just think about the Olympics, and what you or most people enjoyed watching the most.
-For me, at least, it as the swimming competitions, especially with those inside-the-pool cameras, catching every breathtaking part of the competition.
+Just think about the Olympics, and what you or most people enjoy watching the most.
+For many, it's the swimming competitions, especially with those inside-the-pool cameras, catching every breathtaking part of the competition.

 19 of 25